What Business Challenges Does the Cloud Solve?

 Advantages of a Cloud Environment for Businesses

-Leveraging the public and private cloud is a cornerstone for any organizational cloud-computing strategy.
+Leveraging the public and private cloud service is a cornerstone for any organizational cloud-computing strategy.
 Cloud computing helps organizations shift from a capital expenditure to an operations expense model.

 Data Center Support